skydownacai/JiacaiLiu.github.io/_pages/cv.md

 * **Game AI Intern in NETEASE GAMES AI LAB, 2023.02 - 2023.07**.
   - Research on the sample efficiency of on-policy algorithms (such as PPO).
   - Research on the Imitation Learning with GAN series algorithms.
-* **Alignment Intern in Skywork AI, 2023.12 - present.**
-  - Training language models with RLHF algorithms such as SFT, DPO, PPO.
-  - Research on aligning LLM to follow complex instructions.

 Publications
 ======